Job outlooks for Accounting technicians and bookkeepers

 Additional information is available at the provincial level.

-- Approximately 340 people worked in this occupation in May 2016.
+- Approximately 640 people work in this occupation.

 - Accounting technicians and bookkeepers mainly work in the following sectors:

-The employment outlook will be good for Accounting technicians and bookkeepers (NOC 1311) in the Halifax region for the 2022-2024 period.
+The employment outlook will be moderate for Accounting technicians and bookkeepers (NOC 12200) in the Southern region for the 2024-2026 period.

 The following factors contributed to this outlook: